Best Monero Wallet | XMR Wallet on Guarda

 - Please wait for a few seconds!
 Your Guarda Wallet is creating now!

-- Now, you need to save your backup file and keep it properly as well as password.
+- Now, you need to save your backup file and keep it properly as well as your password.
 It ensures access to your funds.
 Remember, that access to the wallet is possible only using both the password and the backup file.
 Guarda Wallet does not keep nor is able to restore your backup and password.
 Only you have access to your wallet.
 Now, Click on “Download backup”

 That’s all!
 You are in your Guarda Wallet!